The SCORE 2018 Contest: Call for Participation

 Each submitted report will be evaluated by at least 2 members of the SCORE Program Committee.
 Evaluation will be based on standard quality criteria for software development.

 From the report evaluations a select number of teams will be asked to submit final, full deliverables before the 5 March 2018 deadline.
 There is no fixed cutoff on the number of teams selected; rather, it will depend on the number of high quality submissions that are received.

-The final deliverable must include a fully functioning project installation in a self-contained VirtualBox virtual machine (VM) image, working with VirtualBox version 4.3 or later.
-The project documentation should include instructions on how to use the VM image to run the applications.
+The final deliverable must include a fully functioning project installation either in a self-contained Docker container (preferred) or in a self-contained VirtualBox virtual machine (VM) image, working with VirtualBox version 4.3 or later.
+The project documentation should include instructions on how to use the container or image to run the applications.
 For projects that involve mobile or other special platforms, the virtual machine can be based on a simulator of the platform running the developed application.